Pears in syrup

 Bring the mixture to a boil and let it simmer gently:

-For stewing pears: about 20 minutes
+For cooking pears: about 20 minutes

 For softer pear varieties: about 10 minutes